essentialols/pstat236-spatial/midterm-project.md

 ## Simultaneous Autoregressive Models

 ### SAR error model

-Use global moran's i to test model residuals for spatial correlation `lm.morantest()`

 To address the shortcomings of the linear model under the assumption of i.i.d. errors, we introduce __Simultaneous Autoregressive Models__.
 The models solve simultaneously for the regression coefficients and for the autoregressive error structure.
 In the __Spatial Error Model__, spatial autocorrelation enters in the specification only through the error terms.